First, ensure you have enough iRacing dollars in your iRacing account to create your session.

 Then name your Session

-You can set a password (this is optional) if you want to make this session available to only those with the password.
+You can set a password (optional) to make this session available to only those with the password.

 Enter a description (this is optional) or any other notes about this session.
 This information will be available for all to view, even if you set a password.